suparnoghosh/suparnoghosh.github.io/_posts/2026-08-02-the-mathematics-of-imperfections.md

-In the 1930s, the Russian mathematician Sergei Sobolev developed a complete framework to prove that a minimizing sequence does, in fact, converge to a minimizer in a special kind of function space---Sobolev spaces!
+In the 1930s, the Russian mathematician Sergei Sobolev developed a complete framework to prove that a minimizing sequence does, in fact, converge to a minimizer in a special kind of function space - Sobolev spaces!

 What were these spaces?
 You might imagine that the mathematics is